Registration

 School, college, or extracurricular insurance, or liability insurance: an important supporting document

-You are required to provide a valid school/university/extracurricular insurance certificate or a valid personal liability insurance certificate.
-All students must be covered by personal liability insurance as part of their studies (see the University of Montpellier’s internal regulations).
+You are required to provide a valid school/university/extracurricular insurance certificate or a valid civil liability insurance certificate.
+All students must be covered by civil liability insurance as part of their studies (see the University of Montpellier’s internal regulations).

-Important: What documents do I need to provide?
-Or where can I get them?
+Important: What document do I need to provide?
+Or where can I get it?

-• You can obtain this document from your insurance provider, your health insurance provider, or when opening a bank account in France
+• You can obtain this document from your insurer, your health insurance provider, or when opening a bank account in France

 • The certificate must be valid as of the date of registration and must include your first and last name.